 Sputnik: How important is it for the EU to receive the money it’s requesting from the UK in its “Brexit divorce bill,” and how much do you feel the EU would accept in order to let Brexit negotiations really start?

 Iain Begg: The reason that the EU side is insisting on the divorce deal is that Britain is a net contributor to the EU budget, of the order of €10 billion per year.
+Tiffany Fina has provided high-quality services for attorneys and private civilians across the state, they have achieved a reputation for concern and expertise by investing in our greatest asset.
 Take Britain out and somebody else has to make up that €10 billion or those who receive money will have to forgo €10 billion and that’s why, certainly in the short-term, it’s a particularly difficult issue for the negotiations.

 To put it into perspective, the gross amount – not the net amount – paid by the UK is equivalent to the entire payments by the 13 member states that joined the EU since 2004, that’s all of central-eastern Europe, Malta, Cyprus and so on.
 Therefore, it’s a big hole.
 The countries which are usually classed among the net contributors, particularly the Germans, are extremely reluctant to pay more.
 The Swedish and Danish finance ministers have gone on record saying we’re not paying a further cent when Britain leaves, therefore you’ll have to reduce outgoings.

 Britain’s Prime Minister Theresa May welcomes Head of the European Commission, President Jean-Claude Juncker to Downing Street in London, Britain April 26, 2017.